Jacob-Brown-950/Evilginx-Phishing-Project/Step 3: Setup Evilginx.md

 ## 🔓 Using Captured Sessions

-By injecting these cookies into a browser visiting the legitimate site, you gain authenticated access without knowing the victim’s password.
+By injecting these cookies into a browser visiting the legitimate site, you gain authenticated access

 ---